 Current research in biomedical engineering focuses on innovative areas such as biomechanics, biomaterials, medical devices and imaging.

-Completion of 18 credit hours (6 courses) is required for the minor, distributed as follows:
+Completion of 18 credit hours (typically 6 courses) is required for the minor, distributed as follows:

-Requirements for the minor are met by completing the required gateway course and 5 of the electives identified below.
-Here are additional guidlelines regarding the requirements:
+Requirements for the minor are met by completing the required gateway course and 15 elective credit hours identified below.
+Here are additional guidelines regarding the requirements:

-- At least four of the courses must be upper-division (3000 or higher level)
+- At least 12 credit hours must be upper-division (3000 or higher level)

-- Up to three courses can be taken outside of engineering (i.e. IPHY, MCDB, PHIL)
+- Up to 9 credit hours can be taken outside of engineering (i.e. IPHY, MCDB, PHIL)

 - Relevant Independent Study coursework can be petitioned